Learn More About Toothbrushes

 Why look for toothbrush brands that display the ADA Seal?

-The Seal assures you that the product has been evaluated by an independent body of scientific experts, the ADA Council on Scientific Affairs, for safety and effectiveness according to objective guidelines.
+The Seal assures you that the product has been evaluated by an independent body of scientific experts, the ADA Council on Scientific Affairs, for safety and efficacy according to objective requirements.
 Products with the prestigious ADA Seal must say what they do and do what they say.

 When’s the best time to brush?